By Marilia Wyatt, CyberPrivacy

 The market for surveillance tech raises concerns about unethical data use.
 The type of software known as “stalkerware,” provides full access to targets’ smartphones and computers.
 It could also read text messages, see browsing history, and track location data.

-Protecting privacy appears to have motivated the hacktivist to wipe the developer’s cloud servers.
+Protecting privacy appears to have motivated the vigilant to wipe the developer’s cloud servers.

-“I don’t want to live in a world where younger generations grow up without privacy,” said the vigilante hacker, according to MotherBoard.
+“I don’t want to live in a world where younger generations grow up without privacy,” said the vigilante, according to MotherBoard.

 The hacker going by the online handle of Precise Buffalo reportedly erased 1 terabyte of data from Retina’s cloud servers including photos that customers had taken from unsuspecting users including kids who installed Retina-X’s Phonesheriff application on their smartphone.

 A Retina-X spokesperson said in an email to MotherBoard that it had not detected the breach.
-However, testing by MotherBoard revealed the hacker had access to company servers.
+However, testing by MotherBoard revealed the vigilante had access to company servers.

 “None of this should be online at all.
 Aside from the technical flaws, I really find this category of software disturbing.
-In the US, it’s mainly targeted to parents,” the hacker said.
+In the US, it’s mainly targeted to parents,” the vigilante said.